alf45tar/PedalinoMini/README.md

 ____________|Description
 :-----------|:----------
 Mode|Select one of the following: NONE, MOMENTARY, LATCH, ANALOG, JOG WHEEL, MOMENTARY 2, MOMENTARY 3, LATCH 2, LADDER.
-Singles Press|Define a global function for the pedal when pressed.
+Singles Press|Define a global function for the pedal when single pressed (PRESS or CLICK event).
 Global pedal function override any action and it is used in any bank of the profile.
 Select Actions to use bank specific actions.
 Select Disable here to disable PRESS, RELEASE and CLICK events.
-The global function is triggered on PRESS is Double Press and Long Press are disbaled, otherwise on CLICK.
+The global function is triggered on PRESS is Double Press and Long Press are disabled here and no action exists on Double Press or Long Press, otherwise on CLICK.
 Double Press|Define a global function for the pedal when double pressed.
 Global pedal function override any action and it is used in any bank of the profile.
 Select Actions to use bank specific actions.
 If double press is enabled CLICK event is postponed until double press timeout (by default 400ms).
 Select Disable here to disable DOUBLE CLICK events.
-Long Press|Define a global function for the pedal when keep presssed (500 ms by default).
+Long Press|Define a global function for the pedal when keep presssed (by default 500 ms).
 Global pedal function override any action and it is used in any bank of the profile.
 Select Disable here to disable LONG PRESS events.
 Analog Response|Mapping between analog pedal movement and response.
 Accepted values: LINEAR (as is response), LOG (great acceleration but than flat), ANTILOG (start slow with a rapid increase).
 Min|It depends of pedal mode and/or pedal function (see below).
 Max|It depends of pedal mode and/or pedal function (see below).